Architecture of Georgia

-Katskhi Monastery, a 10th century structure featuring a triple-tiered design.

-State Theatre in Senaki is an example of Neoclassicism with elements of Baroque in Georgia.

-Dadiani Palace, a neo-Gothic structure with eclectic influences.

 The architecture of Georgia refers to the styles of architecture found in Georgia.
 The country is exceptionally rich in architectural monuments.
 Characteristic features of the Georgian architecture are monumentality, clear composition, strict proportions, moderate use of decorations, and above all these the harmonic interaction with nature.

 Georgian architecture is influenced by a number of architectural styles, including several each for castles, towers, fortifications, palaces and churches.
 The Upper Svaneti fortifications and the castle town of Shatili in Khevsureti are among the finest examples of medieval Georgian castles.

 Georgian medieval churches have a distinct character, though related to Armenian and Byzantine architecture, typically combining a conical dome raised high on a drum over a rectangular or cross-shaped lower structure.
 Often known as the "Georgian cross-dome style," this style of architecture developed in Georgia during the 9th century; before then, most Georgian churches were basilicas.
 Examples of the influence of Georgian ecclesiastic architecture can be found overseas in Bulgaria (Bachkovo Monastery built in 1083 by Georgian military commander Grigorii Bakuriani), in Greece (Iviron monastery built by Georgians in the 10th century) and in Jerusalem (Monastery of the Cross built by Georgians in the 9th century).

 Other architectural styles in Georgia include the Hausmannized Rustaveli Avenue in Tbilisi and that city's Old Town District.

-History
+Middle ages

 The history of construction in Georgia can be traced back to the 5th-4th millennia BC, from Paleolithic to the Late Medieval times.
 The oldest structures were made of stone and wood, and later of bricks.